paul-ollis/vim-vpe/docs/api/api.vpe.wrappers.rst

         *botright*
             Run with the botright command modifier.
         *keepalt*
             Run with the keepalt command modifier.
+Default = True.
         *preview*
             For debugging.
 Do not execute the command, but return what would be passed to vim.command.